Volunteering as a Dental Professional

 Volunteering as a Vision Professional

-After receiving their exam, patients then head to the Dispensing area to select their frames.
+After receiving their exam, patients head to the Dispensing area to select their frames.
 Stocked with hundreds of frames from some of the best companies in the country, Bevel, SALT., Barton Perreira, OGI, LaFont, etc., we have quite the selection!

-The on-site Vision Finishing Lab is equipped with three auto lensometers, four edgers (three Santinelli SE-9090 and an LE-1000), two ICE Mini+ blockers with tracers, plastic and polycarbonate single vision and bifocal lens stock, a hand edger, frame warmers, and all the tools necessary for frame adjustment and assembly.
+The on-site Vision Finishing Lab is equipped with three auto lensometers, four edgers (three Santinelli SE-9090 and a LE-1000), two ICE Mini+ blockers with tracers, plastic and polycarbonate single vision and bifocal lens stock, a hand edger, frame warmers, and all the tools necessary for frame adjustment and assembly.

 Volunteering as a Medical Professional